 The Pasadena Ice Skating Center’s ISI competitive teams have a weekly practice as part of our skating school group classes.
 These teams have consistently won local, regional, and ISI national events.
-We are looking for skaters of all ages, Pre-Alpha or Tot 4 and up, to participate in our new synchro basic skills class team.
+We are looking for skaters of all ages, Pre-Alpha or Tot 4 and up, to participate in our new synchro basic skills team.

 The Pasadena Ice Skating Center’s rink has a very long history of hosting local, regional, sectional, and national competition events.

 We are happy to announce the return of our 36th Pasadena ISI Competition April 23-24, 2022, one of the largest and longest-running annual competition events in SoCal.
 Over 450 skaters participate in this 3-day event that showcases entertaining performances by skaters from three to 83 years old.
 This event is usually the last weekend of April.